SNB-Platform-Team/solgar-platform/README.md

 **Approval workflow with hierarchy routing.** Equipment requests move through a state machine (pending → approved / rejected / cancelled).
 When an employee submits a request, the system automatically routes it to their manager (a self-referential manager field on the user model) for a decision.
 Business rules live in a service layer: only the assigned approver may decide, only pending requests can be acted on, and only the original requester may cancel.

+**Legacy desktop migration (Solgar Intern).** Screens from the legacy Java desktop application are being rebuilt as web modules rather than translated line by line.
+The first migrated screen is the chain sales upload: an Excel file (.xls or .xlsx) is parsed, each product line is classified as Solgar or Bounty by its name, brand totals are computed, and the data is previewed before saving.
+A companion report screen filters saved sales server-side and aggregates totals.

 We plan to open the platform to consumers in the future, not only staff.

 ---